kyma-project/serverless/docs/user/technical-reference/07-10-sample-functions.md

 #### **Node.js**

-Serverless supports both CommonJS (cjs) and ECMAScript (ESM) syntax supported by Node.js You can switch between them via `type` property in the Function dependencies.
+Serverless supports both CommonJS (cjs) and ECMAScript (ESM) syntax supported by Node.js.
+You can switch between them using the `type` property in the Function dependencies.

 CommonJS example: